MongoDB: Ad-hoc queries

+MongoDB implements its own query language called Mongo Query Language (MQL).
 MongoDB supports field, range query and regular-expression searches.
 Queries can return specific fields of documents and also include user-defined JavaScript functions.
 Queries can also be configured to return a random sample of results of a given size.

 Indexing

 Fields in a MongoDB document can be indexed with primary and secondary indices.

 Replication

 MongoDB provides high availability with replica sets.
 A replica set consists of two or more copies of the data.
 Each replica-set member may act in the role of primary or secondary replica at any time.
 All writes and reads are done on the primary replica by default.
 Secondary replicas maintain a copy of the data of the primary using built-in replication.
 When a primary replica fails, the replica set automatically conducts an election process to determine which secondary should become the primary.
 Secondaries can optionally serve read operations, but that data is only eventually consistent by default.

 If the replicated MongoDB deployment only has a single secondary member, a separate daemon called an arbiter must be added to the set.
 It has the single responsibility of resolving the election of the new primary.
 As a consequence, an ideal distributed MongoDB deployment requires at least three separate servers, even in the case of just one primary and one secondary.